The Iridia and Arke series of paintings were evolved to give the viewer the time and space to enjoy the pure experience of seeing colour.

 Form is not key here.
 The stripes are not supposed to suggest something from reality, though associations can of course happen.
 These paintings exist to invite the eye of the viewer to move between the colours, without attachment, making for a simple meditative effect.

 These works could be described as Minimalist.
-They are not at the extreme end of that title, but they do seek to draw out the essence of something, (here it is the direct experience of colour for the viewer), while avoiding distraction.
+They are not at the extreme end of that classification, but they do seek to draw out the essence of something, (here it is the direct experience of colour for the viewer), while avoiding distraction.

 Through all the Iridia and Arke paintings, the stripes can be laid out in one of three ways:

 1. The earlier ones are basically an improvisation.
-Each colour is applied one at a time across the canvas, with the thought in mind of the colours to come and the space available to them.
+Each colour is applied one at a time across the canvas, with the thought in mind of the colours to come and the space available to

 2. Some stripes are applied in a sequence or pattern, from left to right, following a plan.